Suavek85/Annual-Planner/README.md

 # Annual-Planner
 Annual Planner - JS Project

-•	Vanilla JS to-do app, own idea, not based on an online course,
+•	Vanilla JS to-do app, own idea, not based on an online course, created from sratch

-•	allows creating to-do lists for any day, registering, signing in and saving results (saved automatically on each change and loaded on signin),

 •	Front-end on GitHub Pages, back-end and database on Heroku,